 General consumable stocks (lab plastics, sample bags, etc.) available on request

 The station comprises four laboratories: a general lab space, a lab annex, a balance lab and a microscope lab.
-The floor plan is available and a full list of equipment installed in the labs, please see the laboratory equipment list.
+The floor plan is available and a full list of equipment installed in the labs, can be found under the laboratory equipment list.
 Brining up your own equipment is possible but this must first be discussed with the Station Manager.
 If you do need to access the laboratories during your time at the Station, please ensure you discuss with the Station Manager in the first instance.

 Polar Cirkel Workboat

 The Station owns a Polar Cirkel Workboat which is 5.6m long, can carry a max load of 1000kg and usually up to a maximum of 6 people depending on conditions in the fjord.
 It can safely access many areas around Kongsfjord with the potential to increase its range to include Krossfjord.
 The workboat is also regularly deployed to transport field teams and their equipment to field sites further away from the base, for example, to Kvadehuken on the furthest tip of Kongsfjord.